 Give it time

-Regardless of the approach you choose, it will take your child (and you) a few days and up to a week to adjust to the clocks going ahead by one hour.
+Regardless of your approach, it will take your child (and you) a few days and up to a week to adjust to the clocks going back by one hour.
 The key is to remain consistent during sleep times and not let any bad habits creep into your routine.
-Inconsistencies and bad routines can lead to sleep-deprived kids not knowing what to expect.
-By staying consistent, you will avoid the sleep chaos many parents find themselves accidentally falling into.
+Inconsistencies and bad practices can lead to sleep-deprived kids not knowing what to expect.
+By staying consistent, you can avoid sleep chaos during the week.

 Get out in the sun